rrprodhan/student-attendance-management-system/README.md

 ﻿# student-attendance-management-system
 A student attendance management system built with HTML5, CSS3, Bootstrap4, PHP OOP, MySQL, FPDF.
-This web app is built in a way that only the Admin will be able to create a new user, so please log in with an admin account to enjoy the full privilege.
+This web app is built in a way that only the teacher will be able to enjoy the full privilege.

-### To login as an admin:
-Email: r@ewubd.edu <br>
-Password: 123

 ### To login as a teacher:
 Email: as@ewubd.edu <br>